sandinmyjoints/leveraging-node/talk.md

 Note:
 - Can only really learn by doing.
 - Build something.
 Anything.
-- My first big assignment was to make a server to proxy tts requests to our tts software.
+- My first big assignment was to make a server to proxy TTS requests to the command-line based, definitely not-internet friendly enterprise software we'd licensed to generate the actual tts audio.
+- Great project to learn how to structure an Express application, learn about streams and piping, and about communicating with child processes.